mihailocv/RPG-freecodecamp/README.md

 Welcome to **Dragon Repeller**, a text-based RPG game where you must defeat the dragon that is preventing people from leaving the town.
 This project was created as part of the FreeCodeCamp curriculum for the JavaScript Algorithms and Data Structures certification.

+### Project Description

+JavaScript is a powerful scripting language that you can use to make web pages interactive.
+It's one of the core technologies of the web, along with HTML and CSS.
+All modern browsers support JavaScript.

+In this practice project, you'll learn fundamental programming concepts in JavaScript by coding your own Role Playing Game.
+You'll learn how to work with arrays, strings, objects, functions, loops, if/else statements, and more.

 ### How to Play

 In Dragon Repeller, you navigate through different locations, fight monsters, manage your resources, and ultimately aim to defeat the dragon.
 The game is controlled using three buttons that allow you to make decisions and take actions.